Join the Great Dane Care Newsletter!

 Breeder Screening Process

 Another thing to consider is whether or not the breeder will allow you to see the mother and visit your puppy before you bring him or her home.
-If they don’t want to let you do either of these things – proceed with caution.
+If they don’t want to let you do either of these things, proceed cautiously.

 Vaccinations

 There are a number of vaccines your pup will need when you’re just starting out.
-DHLPP should usually run between $25-$50 depending on your location.
+Depending on your location, DHLPP should usually run between $25-$50.

 Spay/Neuter

-While many Humane Society locations and other low-cost clinics offer affordable spay and neuter services, you should expect the fees for your Great Dane to be a little on the higher end of the spectrum due to their size and weight.
+While many Humane Society locations and other low-cost clinics offer affordable spay and neuter services, you should expect the fees for Great Danes to be a little on the higher end of the spectrum due to their size and weight.

-Of course, if you yourself fall in love with Great Danes and want to breed them yourself, you can opt for not spaying or neutering.
+Of course, if you fall in love with Great Danes and want to breed them, you can opt not to spay or neuter.
 If you choose to do this, however, PLEASE be responsible!

 If your male gets loose and impregnates another dog, that’s a litter of puppies potentially destined for euthanasia.